Multi-Objective $\textit{min-max}$ Online Convex Optimization: Extension to Bandit Feedback

-For this bandit model, we consider a simple adaption of Algorithm \ref{alg:main} by replacing its OGD part with the bandit information counterpart, while keeping the {\it Hedge} part as it is, given by Algorithm \ref{alg:bandit}.
-Moreover, the analysis also follows the same script by replacing the guarantees by their respective bandit counterparts.
+We now analyze the expected {\it min-max} OCO problem~\eqref{defn:expregretintro} under bandit feedback: at each time $t$, after choosing $x_t$, the algorithm observes only the scalar losses $\{f_{t-1}^k(\cdot)\}_{k=1}^K$ at one point (one-point model) or two points (two-point model), and receives no gradient information.
+For this bandit model, we consider a simple adaptation of Algorithm \ref{alg:main} by replacing its OGD part with the bandit information counterpart, while keeping the {\it Hedge} part as it is, given by Algorithm \ref{alg:bandit}.
+Exploiting the modular nature of the proof in Section \ref{sec:iid}, the results follow almost immediately.